MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Clean up users on device

 Organizations with scaled deployments of HoloLens 2 devices may encounter the 64-user limit on the device, which will prevent additional users from being able to use the device.
-To address this situation, we've added controls allow old users to be deleted from the device at controlled intervals (something you have may have used on Desktop).
-This can also be useful for other reasons, which include increased security be removing old accounts, or speeding up the Iris scanning processes on the sign-in screen (fewer users to match means a faster comparison.)
-We've enabled new methods to control when to clean up old users.
+To address this situation, we've added controls allow the least recently used users to be deleted from the device at controlled intervals (something you have may have used on Desktop).
+This can also be useful for other reasons, which include increased security be removing least recently used accounts, or speeding up the Iris scanning processes on the sign-in screen (fewer users to match means a faster comparison.)
+We've enabled new methods to control when to clean up least recently used users.

 There are three triggers that can delete users: